Franklin child prostitution ring allegations: History

+In 1987, the Nebraska Foster Care Review Board received allegations of an organized ring of child abuse.
+Following a perceived lack of action from law enforcement, the Board passed these allegations to the Nebraska Legislature.

+In November 1988, federal authorities investigating the embezzlement of over $38 million raided the Franklin Community Credit Union in Omaha, Nebraska.
+Shortly thereafter, Nebraska state senator Ernie Chambers remarked to the executive board of the State Legislature that he had received numerous reports of child sexual abuse linked to the scandal.

-The accusations primarily centered on Lawrence E. King Jr., who ran the now defunct Franklin Community Federal Credit Union in Omaha, Nebraska, and alleged that King hosted "lavish parties at which minors were sexually abused".
+The accusations primarily centered on Lawrence E. King Jr., who ran the credit union, and alleged that he hosted "lavish parties at which minors were sexually abused".
 King was a rising figure, donor, and powerbroker in the Republican Party before the investigation, singing the National Anthem at the 1984 Republican National Convention and spending $100,000 on parties for the 1988 convention.
 King had a luxurious lifestyle, chartering private jets and limousines and wearing expensive clothes and jewellery, including a $69,000 watch seized after he went into court-ordered receivership.
 He also owned multiple houses and businesses in Nebraska, alongside a house near Embassy Row, Washington, D.C., which he rented.
-The Franklin Credit Union was raided by authorities investigating the embezzlement of over $38 million dollars in November 1988.

 Investigations

 The Nebraska Legislature organized a state committee in December 1988 to look into both the credit union embezzlement and the child prostitution allegations named the Franklin Committee, led by state senator Loran Schmit with Ernie Chambers acting as vice chair.
 Numerous conspiracy theories spread after the committee was announced, claiming that the alleged abuse was part of a widespread series of crimes including devil worship, cannibalism, drug trafficking, and CIA arms dealing.